declanwilliamson/Webtest/README.md

 * Datagram         index_dg.html

-Results
+## Results
-Three sets of experiments were run for the test, these were 1.Comparison of connection time and message response between WebTransport over QUIC and WebSockets over TCP
+Three sets of experiments were run for the test, these were
+* Comparison of connection time and message response between WebTransport over QUIC and WebSockets over TCP
-2. Comparison of delivery mechanisms of WebTransport
+* Comparison of delivery mechanisms of WebTransport
-3. Comparative analysis of payload sizes between WebTransport over QUIC and WebSockets over TCP
+* Comparative analysis of payload sizes between WebTransport over QUIC and WebSockets over TCP

-The results of these experiments can be found here:-
+The results of each of these experiments can be found in the Results directory.